United Empire Loyalist: War of 1812

 Depiction of Glengarry Light Infantry's charge across a frozen river during the Battle of Ogdensburg.
 The unit's membership was restricted to Loyalist and British settlers.

 From 1812 to 1815, the United States and the United Kingdom were engaged in a conflict known as the War of 1812.
 On 18 June 1812, US President James Madison signed the declaration of war into law, after receiving heavy pressure from the War Hawks in Congress.

 By 1812, Upper Canada had been settled mostly by Revolution-era Loyalists from the United States (United Empire Loyalists) and postwar American and British immigrants.
 The Canadas were thinly populated and only lightly defended by the British Army and the sedentary units of the Canadian Militia.
 American leaders assumed that Canada could be easily overrun, with former president Thomas Jefferson optimistically describing the potential conquest of Canada as "a matter of marching".
 Many Loyalist Americans had migrated to Upper Canada after the Revolutionary War.
 However, there was also a significant number of non-Loyalist American settlers in the area due to the offer of land grants to immigrants.
 The Americans assumed the latter population would favour the American cause, but they did not.
 Although the population of Upper Canada included recent settlers from the United States who had no obvious loyalties to the Crown, the American forces found strong opposition from settlers during the War of 1812.

 A number of loyalists served as fencibles, provincial regulars, in the Provincial Marine, or with the sedentary militia.
-With the successful defence of the Canadian colonies from American invasion, the War of 1812 is seen by Loyalists as a victory.
+With the successful defense of the Canadian colonies from American invasion, Loyalists saw the War of 1812 as a victory.
 After the war, the British government transported to New Brunswick and settled about 400 of 3,000 former slaves from the United States whom they freed during and after the war.
 It had fulfilled its promise to them of freedom if they left Patriot slaveholders and fought with the British.
 Enslaved African Americans risked considerable danger by crossing to British lines to achieve freedom.